 Each piece will form the focus and provocation for an advocacy campaign to start a conversation with the wider literary community online, driven by our Twitter channel and using the hashtag #LiteratureTalks.

-Read our fourth and latest commission, an intense and thought-provoking reflection on wellbeing in these challenging times by award-winning poet, playwright and performer Hannah Lavery – How Are You Sleeping?
+Our fourth commission, launched on 2 November 2020, is an intense and thought-provoking reflection on wellbeing in these challenging times by award-winning poet, playwright and performer Hannah Lavery – How Are You Sleeping?

 Our third commission, launched on 3 March 2020, is a philosophical piece on the climate emergency by award-winning Scottish poet and critically acclaimed novelist Jenni Fagan – There are Three Suns in the Sky.